Subscribe to Updates

 Facebook Twitter LinkedIn Pinterest WhatsApp Email

 Oral and facial (orofacial) pains include pains in the neck, head, and TMD.
-First, we should know whether our jaw pain is chronic or acute.
+First, we should know whether our Jaw pain-Temporomandibular disorder is chronic or acute.
 Acute pain is the pain that lasts within weeks and chronic pain is the pain of months and years that we deal with.

 Children and adolescents experience jaw pain more often.
 Usually, in the jaw pain of the temporomandibular disorder, children and teenagers complain about the severity of pain especially during chewing and when there is pressure on that part of the jaw and they may not be able to open their jaws easily.
 The jaw pain can be associated with many factors.
 For example, it can be because of psychological distress, damage to teeth or maybe other pains in the neck or head, or even the bad conditions of the teeth.